occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Commands

-A command is used to represent an _action_ in an event sourced system, i.e. something that you _want_ to do.
+A command is used to represent an _intention_ in an event sourced system, i.e. something that you _want_ to do.
 They're different, in a very important way, from events in that commands can fail or be rejected, where-as events cannot.
 A typical example of a command would be a data structure whose name is defined as an imperative verb, for example `PlaceOrder`.
-The resulting event, if the command is processed successfully, could then be `OrderWasPlaced`.
-However, in Occurrent, as explained in more detail in the [Command Philosophy](#command-philosophy) section below, you are encouraged to start off by not using explicit data structures for commands unless you want to.
-Occurrent instead promotes pure functions to represent commands.
+The resulting event, if the command is processed successfully, could then be `OrderPlaced`.
+However, in Occurrent, as explained in more detail in the [Command Philosophy](#command-philosophy) section below, you may start off by not using explicit data structures for commands unless you want to.
+In Occurrent, you can instead use pure functions to represent commands.
 Combine this with function composition and you have a powerful way to invoke the domain model (refer to the [application service](#application-service) for examples).

 ### Command Philosophy

 Occurrent doesn't contain a built-in command bus.
-The reason for this is that I'm not convinced that it's needed in a majority of cases.
-To send "commands" to another service (remotely) one could call a REST API or make an RPC invocation instead of using a proprietary command bus.
+Instead, you're encouraged to pick any infrastructure component you need to act as the command bus to send commands to another service.
+Personally, I typically make a call to a REST API or make an RPC invocation instead of using a distributed command bus that routes the commands to my aggregate.
 One exception to this is if you need [location transparency](https://en.wikipedia.org/wiki/Location_transparency).
+In such cases a command bus or an actor model can be of help.
+But I would argue that you add quite a lot of complexity by prematurely going down this route if your business requirements doesn't point you in this direction.

 But what about internally?
 For example if a service exposes a REST API and upon receiving a request it publishes a command that's somehow picked up and routed to a function in your domain model.
 This is where an [application service](#application-service) becomes useful.
 However, let's first explore the